 About the MSW Application

 If you were in a room with everyone else who is applying for a Masters in Social Work (MSW) program besides yourself, you would quickly find that there is no particular academic thread that you share.
-Certainly there will be some applicants with a bachelor's in social work, but more often the MSW attracts people who have developed a dedication to social service.
+Certainly there could be some applicants with a bachelor's in social work, but more often the MSW attracts people who have developed a dedication to social service.

 You're going to need a bachelor's degree of some sort in order to apply for a MSW program, but that degree can be in virtually anything except (in some states) fine arts.
 A liberal arts background is excellent; some schools have a credit requirement for liberal arts courses.
 There may be a requirement for a certain number of credits in social sciences.
 There may be some basic courses that are academic prerequisites - most often in sociology or psychology.
 Other than that the admissions office is going to be interested in other components of your application.
 What may be important at some schools is your undergraduate GPA, particularly in the upper division undergraduate courses.